Harold W. Jones: Medical and military career

 Harold Wellington Jones was born in Cambridge, Massachusetts, and after attending the Massachusetts Institute of Technology from 1894 to 1897, he enrolled in Harvard Medical School, receiving an M.D. in 1901.
-After two years as a resident and house physician at the Boston Children's Hospital, he entered the field of orthopedics in St. Louis, Missouri, and worked with Dr. Nathaniel Allison, who became one of his best friends.
-In 1904, Dr. Jones was named Associate Professor of Orthopedic Surgery at St. Louis University School of Medicine (renamed the Washington University School of Medicine in 1918).
+After two years as a resident and house physician at the Boston Children's Hospital, he entered the field of orthopedics in St. Louis, Missouri, and worked with Nathaniel Allison, who became one of his best friends.
+In 1904, Jones was named Associate Professor of Orthopedic Surgery at St. Louis University School of Medicine (renamed the Washington University School of Medicine in 1918).
 The same year saw his first medical publications, including two articles written in collaboration with Allison.

 In September 1905, he decided on an army career and entered the Army Medical School in Washington D.C., whose specialized library he would eventually be asked to direct.
 In June 1906, he graduated with honors and was commissioned in the Army Medical Corps (MC).
 Early in his career he served two tours of duty in the Philippines with a small unit operating in Samar and Leyte against native insurgents.
 In 1916 he was in command of an ambulance train with General John J. Pershing in Mexico.
 During World War I, Jones commanded the Beau Désert Hospital Center (5 miles from Bordeaux), which had more than 12,500 patients at the war's end.

 Jones later taught as a professor in the Army Medical School.
 He was subsequently (1927–1933) chief of surgery at the station hospital at Fort Sam Houston, Texas, later to become the Brooke Army Medical Center.
 From 1933 to 1936 he commanded the Tripler Army Medical Center in Honolulu, Hawaii.

 In 1936, Colonel Jones was appointed head of the Army Medical Library (AML) in Washington, D.C., now the United States National Library of Medicine (NLM).
 His tenure would include a critical period in its history.
 With the outbreak of World War II, appropriations for the Library were increased; the demands for its services trebled and quadrupled within the space of a few months in 1940.